isaiah1112/sshreader/README.md

 ## Overview

-[sshreader][] is a Python module for multi-processing/threading ssh connections in order to make ssh operations across multiple servers more parallel.
+[sshreader][] is a Python Module for multi-processing/threading ssh connections in order to make ssh operations across multiple servers more parallel.
 It utilizes the [Paramiko](http://www.paramiko.org/) module for its ssh client.

 ## License